Trmice: Administrative division

+Etymology

+The name is derived from the personal name Trma, meaning "the village of Trma's people".

 Geography

 Trmice is located southwest of Ústí nad Labem, in its immediate vicinity.
 It lies on the border between the Most Basin and Central Bohemian Uplands.
 The highest point is the hill Jizerský vrch at 454 m above sea level.
 The Bílina River flows through the town.
 A small part of Lake Milada extends into the territory of Trmice.

 History

-In the 13th century, there was a fortress in Trmice.
-In the first half of the 17th century, it was rebuilt into a Baroque castle.
-The Old Castle was repaired in 1926, but it was demolished in 1965 due to considerable dilapidation.
+The first written mention of Trmice is from 1264.
+The greatest development of the settlement occurred during the rule of the Nostitz family.
+As a result of the development, Trmice was promoted to a market town in 1664.
+There was a Gothic-Renaissance fortress in Trmice, rebuilt into a Baroque castle in 1662 that served as a summer residence of the Nostitz family.
+This so-called Old Castle was repaired in 1926, but it was demolished in 1965 due to considerable dilapidation.

-Between 1939 and 1993, Trmice was a borough of Ústí nad Labem.
-Since 1 January 1994, it has been a separate municipality again.
+From 1742, lignite was mined in the Trmice area.
+Between 1950 and 1993, Trmice was a municipal part of Ústí nad Labem.
+Since 1 January 1994, it has been again a separate municipality.
+In 1996, Trmice was promoted to a town.

 Transport

-The D8 motorway, which connects Prague with Ústí nad Labem, passes through the town.
+The D8 motorway, which connects Prague with Ústí nad Labem, runs through the town.